August 2nd is National Ice Cream Sandwich Day.

 The innovation came when a pushcart vendor placed vanilla ice cream slices between two graham cracker wafers and sold them for a penny to shoe shine boys and stockbrokers.*

-According to an article in The New York Tribune in July 1900, the pushcart vendor who was selling the sandwiches was so busy pressing them into a tin mold to order, that he didn’t have time to make change and insisted that customers pay the exact price of one cent.
+In an article in The New York Tribune in July 1900, the pushcart vendor who was selling the sandwiches was so busy pressing them into a tin mold to order, that he didn’t have time to make change.
+He insisted that customers pay the exact price of one cent.